 UPMC Harrisburg and UPMC Lititz offer Level III neonatal intensive care unit (NICU).
 Level III designation means that our qualified staff can provide top-notch care for a high volume of critically ill babies and babies born as early as 23 weeks gestation.
-UPMC Memorial has a Level II NICU where specialty care can be given to babies born at 32 weeks gestation and above.
+UPMC Memorial and UPMC Carlisle have a Level II NICU where specialty care can be given to babies born at 32 weeks gestation and above.

 If your baby is born prematurely or has health problems at birth, you can count on our UPMC Magee-Womens NICU staff to provide the best care for your baby.
 We will also provide you with the support and information you need to care for your baby after discharge.